 Thunderbird’s main configuration settings are found at Menu Button – Preferences – Preferences.
 While the default settings are appropriate for many users, I like to change:

 - Display – Advanced – Reading: Automatically mark messages as read after displaying for 3 seconds.

 - Composition – Addressing – Automatically add outgoing e-mail addresses to my address books: Disable.

-- Composition – Spelling – Languages: Set as desired, and download more dictionaries as needed.
+- Composition – Spelling – Languages: Enable spell check as you type, and download more dictionaries as needed.

 - Security – Junk: Disable all.
 Spam filtering is best done on the server, not on the client.

 - Security – Email Scams: Disable detection.
 All I’ve ever gotten from this feature are false positives.